bitfinexcom/hypercore-logs/README.md

 ## Setup

-You can simply install the tool by running `npm install -g hypercore-logs` and then you can use the cli by running `hyperlog` cmd through terminal.
+You can simply install the tool by running `npm i -g https://github.com/bitfinexcom/hypercore-logs.git` and then you can use the cli by running `hyperlog` cmd through terminal.
 For custom code integration install it localy without `global` flag!

+Also if you want to install specific version (preffered way), you can install it with release tag, e.g. `npm i -g https://github.com/bitfinexcom/hypercore-logs.git#v0.3.3`

 ## Command line docs